FreddieRidell/freddieridell.com/src/content/open-source/wren.md

 ---

 title: Wren
-published: 2,
+published: "2018-02-07"
 listed: true
 tags: [ wren, code, git, openSource, ]

 ---

-Wren is a dinky little scripting language that I am somewhat involved in.
+Wren is a dinky little scripting language that I've taken a strong interest in.
 It is class based, byte-code interpreted, very fast, and has cooperative multi-tasking at its core.
 It was created by the venerable [Bob Nystrom][bob].
 I've authored various open source wren packages, including:

 + [semver][wrenSemver]: For SemVer parsing and comparing.
 + [mesh][wrenMesh]: For working with the `.obj` mesh format.